jitlogic/zorka/docs/UserGuide/04apiref.md

 Creates spy record to trap variable binding object.
 It will map object from `slot` in `ON_COLLECT` buffer of spy record to a SNMP object of `type` tagged with `oidSuffix`.
 OID suffix will be added to base OID in traps sent by `SnmpCollector` component of Zorka Spy.
 See `sdef.toSnmp()` description below for more information about bindings.

+## Data normalization

+There are cases when intercepted data has to be normalized in some way.
+Removing data from intercepted SQL queries is one example but there are many types of data that should be stripped or simplified in some way.
+Data normalization framework functions are available via `normalizers` library.
+Objects created with those functions can be attached to spy processing chains using `normalize()` method of spy definition objects.

+### normalizers.sql()

+    normalizers.sql(dialect, type)

+Creates SQL normalizer that supports various SQL dialects and similiar languages (eg. hibernate HQL or JPA EQL).
+The following dialects are currently supported:

+* `normalizers.DIALECT_SQL99` - ANSI SQL-99;

+The second parameter determines what will be normalized.
+Available normalization modes:

+* `normalizers.NORM_MIN` - minimal normalizer (cut off white spaces and illegal tokens, normalize white spaces, symbols and keywords, leave values (literals) unchanged (and visible);

+* `normalizers.NORM_STD` - everything `NORM_MIN` does plus remove literals and replace them with `?` placeholders.

 # Class and Method Instrumentation API